 This session explores the various legal concerns and needs that arise throughout the course of the disease.
 Issues include durable power of attorney, guardianship, conservatorship, patient rights, division of assets and living wills.

-The Main Chapter Office in Prairie Village features a library with books, brochures, videos and other resources about Alzheimer's for loan or purchase.
+The Main Chapter Office in Prairie Village features a library with books, brochures, videos and other resources about Alzheimer's for loan or purchase (click here for a list of available resources to purchase.)
 The library is open Monday through Friday from 8:30 a.m. to 5:00 p.m.
 Everyone is welcome to these resources in addition to the information available at the regional offices of the Heart of America Chapter.
-View a list of material that can be purchased online.
+For more information about the available resources, call 913.831.3888.

 TrialMatch is a free service that makes it easy for individuals with Alzheimer's, caregivers, families and physicians to locate clinical trials based on personal criteria (diagnosis, stage of disease) and location.
 This is an exciting time for Alzheimer's research.
 More than 100 research studies pertaining to Alzheimer's disease and related dementias are underway and volunteers for these studies are needed.
 TrialMatch lets you search these trials quickly and easily.
 The following link takes you to the national website.
 To return to the Heart of America Chapter website, click the "In My Community" tab at the top of the national website page.
 Learn More about TrialMatch.